ibm-cloud-docs/pattern-pvs-ibmi-resiliency/resiliency-design.md

     - Reduce outage time by activating your application on another {{site.data.keyword.IBM_notm}} site while performing required maintenance.

 - In order to obtain implementation hours for the labor effort for Global replication Service reach out to our Technology Expert Labs team: [technologyservices@ibm.com](mailto:technologyservices@ibm.com)

-- To fully automate, the site and volume relationship requires PowerHA Enterprise Edition.
-The PowerHA GLVM functions include:

-    - Automate all rpvserver and rpvclient relationships

-    - Help ensure that all Logical Volume copies are kept in sync

-    - If half of the disks are missing, perform a force [varyon](https://www.ibm.com/docs/en/powerha-aix/7.2?topic=availability-using-forced-varyon).

-    - Handle Data Divergence dominant site

 - Validate [data center pairings](/docs/power-iaas?topic=power-iaas-getting-started-GRS) available for global replication service.